 Public and Private Keys

-Through devious means a Trojan remote host might be pretending to be the remote host you are attempting to connect to (using IP spoofing, DNS spoofing or routing spoofing) and thus might intercept your communications and obtain your password.
 A more secure approach using ssh employs a public-key mechanism.
-Here, you create your own key (essentially just a sequence of bits or a string of random characters) that consists of a public part and a private part.
+Here you create a key (essentially just a sequence of bits or a string of random characters) that consists of a public part and a private part.
 You copy the public key on to your account on the remote host and the private part never leaves your local host.
 The remote host can use the public key to encrypt a message such that only with your private key can the message be decrypted.
 This is then a very secure mechanism to ensure the connects are private whilst protecting your password.
 Indeed, the password is never used and some remote hosts actually turn off password login through the configuration of the ssh sever.

-Now, when you connect to the remote host using ssh your public key on that host will be used to send an encrypted message (a random number in fact) back to your local host.
-The local host decrypts the message using the private key stored only on the local host and decrypted using the passphrase.
+Now when you connect to the remote host using ssh your public key on that host will be used to send an encrypted message (a random number in fact) back to your local host.
+The local host decrypts the message using the private key stored only on the local host and decrypted using the passphrase (if any).
 The decrypted message is returned to the remote host for verification.

-This method, using public keys, does not send passwords (or passphrases) over the network.
-A passphrase is used on the local host only to unlock the local private key.
+To reiterate, this method using public keys does not send passwords (or passphrases) over the network.
+A passphrase (if any) is used on the local host only to unlock the local private key.